mit-ll-responsible-ai/hydra-zen/docs/source/explanation/type_refinement.rst

    - Optional fields

 Annotations that fall outside of this subset will cause Hydra's to raise an error.
-This means that the following structured config:
+This means that the following config:

 .. code:: python